yzwetsloot/microbricks/README.md

 ## Configuration
 Client uses `config.js` file to specify special configuration parameters (such as how many products should be rendered per page).
-Server uses `.dotenv` file to specify environment variables, such as listening port, database configuration etc.
+Server uses `.env` file to specify environment variables, such as listening port, database configuration etc.

 ## Usage
 #### Client